floragunncom/search-guard-docs/installation.md

 ## Installing enterprise modules

-If you want to use any of the enterprise modules, download the respective jar file and place it in the folder `<ES installation directory>/plugins/search-guard-2`.
+If you want to use any of the enterprise modules, download the respective jar file and place it in the folder

+* `<ES installation directory>/plugins/search-guard-2`

+or

+* `<ES installation directory>/plugins/search-guard-5`

+if you're using Search Guard 5.

 Each module lives in its own github repository.
 You can either download the repository and build the jar files yourself via a simple ```mvn install``` command.
 Or you can choose to download the jar file(s) directly from Maven.